-You may itemize deductions or claim the Iowa standard deduction, whichever is larger.
-You may itemize deductions on your Iowa return even if you did not itemize deductions on your federal return.
-You must complete the Iowa Schedule A to itemize deductions on the Iowa return.
-A number of adjustments and separate Iowa calculations are necessary to determine the correct deduction.
-The \$10,000 federal cap on the itemized deduction for state and local taxes does not apply for Iowa purposes.
+You may itemize deductions or claim the lowa standard deduction, whichever is larger.
+You may itemize deductions on your lowa return even if you did not itemize deductions on your federal return.
+You must complete the lowa Schedule A to itemize deductions on the lowa return.
+A number of adjustments and separate lowa calculations are necessary to determine the correct deduction.
+The \$10,000 federal cap on the itemized deduction for state and local taxes does not apply for lowa purposes.
 Taxpayers may still deduct eligible state and local taxes paid, independent of the federal dollar limitation.